History and Locations

 Axis Europe

 By the fall of 1942, the Nazis control most of Europe and North Africa (see maps to the right).
-After Germany enjoyed phenomenal success during their invasion of Russia in 1941, Hitler’s army encounters stiff Russian resistance in 1942, and he calls upon his Axis allies, including Hungary, Italy, Romania and Finland for military reinforcements.
+After Germany enjoyed phenomenal success during their invasion of Russia in 1941 and into most of 1942, Hitler’s army encounters stiff Russian resistance in 1942, and he calls upon his Axis allies, including Hungary, Italy, Romania and Finland for military reinforcements.
 By the end of October, Aaron and his fellow Jewish slaves board a cattle-car train in Hungary and head east into the Russian winter.
 The journey lasts almost two weeks.

 The Russian Front